Salisbury-University/textual/README.md

 ### **Sprint Three**: 7 November 2022 - XX November 2022

     We were successful in our second sprint goals.
-We built continued to build our scrapers and refine our analysis scripts.
+We continued to build our scrapers and refine our analysis scripts.
 We also got the preliminary database set up (thanks to Chris!) and are beginning to push data to the database.